hatematef07/SketchBuilderCodeGenerator/README.md

 ### Installing

 - clone the project to your device and unzip it.
-- open the project in Intellij IDE.
-- execute a jar file for the application.
-- open the terminal in the directory of the executed jar file.
+- open the terminal in the directory of the jar file.
 - you are now ready to use the application.

 ### How to use